iamnitishsah/CampusSentinel/README.md

 This repository contains the complete source code for **CampusSentinel**, an integrated system for intelligent campus security and monitoring.

+For detailed setup and configuration, please refer to the README files inside each module:

 The project is divided into three main modules:

 ### 🖥️ Frontend